REACH OUT TODAY

 • Social withdrawal or neglecting responsibilities

-• Decreased interest in activities that were once enjoyable
+• Decreased interest in once enjoyable activities

 • Increased focus on acquiring and using the drug

-• Engaging in risky or dangerous behaviors while under the influence
+• Engaging in risky behaviors while under the influence

 • Using the drug in ways other than intended, such as crushing and snorting it